vallard/K8sServerless/kubeless/README.md

 exit
 kubeless function delete hello
 ```
-Kubeless deletes the deployment and the service so its a bit cleaner than using kubectl.
+Kubeless deletes the deployment and the service so its a bit cleaner than using kubectl to remove everything.

 Let's make a function that builds upon our minio configuration and can create a thumbnail image of our image whenever we upload it to minio.